KruseCtrl/KruseCtrl/README.md

-- 👋 Hi, I’m @KruseCtrl
+# Hi, I’m @KruseCtrl

+## Recently?

+I've been doing bash and ruby, I've been working a lot on automation of launching a cloud computing cluster.
+It launches from a ruby tty-prompt interface, running through several bash scripts and is connected to ARM templates, Heat templates and cloud formation templates to launch on openstack, aws or azure.

+## Learning
-- 🌱 I’m currently learning Ruby and Bash
+I’m currently learning Ruby and Bash.

 <!---